-Emily Andrews graduated in 2010 with Distinction from her Masters degree in flute performance at the Royal Academy of Music, where she studied with Clare Southworth and Kate Hill.
-Emily has followed an unusual career path: her undergraduate degree was in Mathematics at Cambridge University, and she worked as an IT consultant for two years before she followed her heart and became a full-time musician.
+Emily Andrews studied Maths at Cambridge University before following her heart and becoming a full time musician.
+She graduated in 2010 with Distinction from her Masters degree in flute performance at the Royal Academy of Music, where she studied with Clare Southworth & Kate Hill.

 Emily performs a wide range of repertoire in different contexts.
 Equally at home in the orchestra as performing recitals solo or in chamber groups, and with classical as with folk or world music; her career is extremely varied.

-Since leaving the Royal Academy of Music Emily has been studying classical singing with acclaimed vocal teacher Neil Baker.
+Since leaving the Royal Academy of Music Emily has been studying classical singing with acclaimed vocal teachers Neil Baker and Anya Szreter.
 She increasingly includes songs in her flute recitals, adding contrast and colour to her already varied programming.

 Emily is a passionate chamber musician, performing regularly with her prizewinning guitar and flute/voice duo (The Andrews Massey Duo), which has brought out three CDs and performed in Sweden, Germany and Italy as well as the UK.
 Following their Tunnell Trust Award in 2013 they have developed particularly good links with the Scottish music clubs, resulting in regular concerts and tours of Scotland.
 The duo has performed at many of the UK’s most prestigious venues including Colston Hall, Kings Place Hall 1, St James Piccadilly, Wigmore Hall, Lytham St Annes, and St Martin in the Fields.